 Instructions

-- Add the mulled wine, sugar and cinnamon to a pot and bring to a boil – let reduce to about half of the amount.
-In the meantime wash, stone and cut the plums into slices.
-Add to the pot and let cook until soft (but not mushy) and the mulled wine is reduced to a thick sauce.
-Take off the heat and let cool down.
+1. Add the mulled wine, sugar, and cinnamon to a saucepan and bring to a boil – let the wine reduce to about half of the amount.
+In the meantime, wash, stone and cut the plums into slices.
+Add them to the saucepan and let them cook until soft (but not mushy).
+The mulled wine should be reduced to a thick sauce.
+Remove from the heat and let cool down completely.

-- Mix the mascarpone, low-fat curd, orange zest, juice and confectioner’s sugar until well combined.
-Crumble the fruit cake and divide about 3/4 of it between 4 glass jars.
-Add the mascarpone cream and plums on top (save 4 plum slices) and sprinkle with the remaining fruit cake pieces.
-Decorate with some whipped cream and plum slices.
+2. Combine mascarpone, low-fat curd, orange zest, juice, and confectioners’ sugar.
+Crumble the Marzipan Stollen (fruit cake) and divide about 3/4 of it between 4 glass jars.
+Add mascarpone cream and plums on top (save 4 plum slices) and sprinkle with the remaining fruit cake pieces.
+Decorate with some whipped cream and the reserved plum slices.

 Notes